jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 	Is it in here?
 	Is it in the United States now?

-CURT:	They said,
+Speaker B:	They said,
 	they already determined it was in like eighteen different states.

 SABRINA: What?

 KITTY:	 So?

-CURT:	The Hantavirus.
+Speaker B:	The Hantavirus.

 KITTY:	What,
 	what are you g- --

-CURT:	Well --
+Speaker B:	Well --

 KITTY:	So what're you getting at?

-CURT:	That insulation out there with the mice shit in it?
+Speaker B:	That insulation out there with the mice shit in it?

 KITTY:	Did you just wash- --
 	Yes.

-CURT:	Really bothers me.
+Speaker B:	Really bothers me.

 KITTY:	I kn- --
 	Oh oh I know.
 	I mean that's the thing I thought of too.

-CURT:	Well,
+Speaker B:	Well,
 	it's all packed up in garbage bags now.
 	I didn't even touch it.
 	Used a hoe,